molpopgen/fwdpy11_arg_example/README.rst

 .. note::
     This code was developed using pybind11 version 2.1.1.
 Version 2.2.0 of that project changes how C++ containers are made "transparent" to Python.
 Please make sure you are using 2.1.1!!!

 Install msprime_ from the current master branch on github.
-(Right now, you don't even need to do this in order to do a local build).

 Make a local build and run the unit tests: